TusharParlikar/React-toolkit/template/README.md

-# React Toolkit App
+# React Toolkit CLI App

-Welcome to your new React project created with React Toolkit!
+Welcome to your new React project created with React Toolkit CLI!

 ## 🚀 What's Included